 Setbacks (feet) for District J (third business district)

 Buildings or structures (See Notes 1, 2)

 Front 25' to the front lot line

 Rear 10' to a rear lot line

 Side street 10' to the side street lot line

-Side 10' to the side lot line
+Side ide 10' to the side lot line

 Notes

-Note 1: Any building or structure erected on a lot abutting district A may not be closer to the boundary line of district A than 50 feet for a single story, 100 feet for a two-story, or 150 feet for three and four-story.
+closer to the boundary l structure erected on a lot abutting district A may not be ine of district A than 50 feet for a single story, 100 feet for for three and four-story.

+Note 2: Buildings and other structures may abut adjacent buildings or other

 Note 2: Buildings and other structures may abut adjacent buildings or other structures at a side lot line, provided that a firewall which complies with current city building codes is erected.
-Each group of abutting buildings shall be separated on the side by an open space of not less than 25 feet to the next side lot line or
+Each group of abutting buildings shall be separated on the side by an open space of not less than 25 feet to the next side lot line or side street line.